patchamama/The-last-book-page/README.md

 ![GitHub Clone](frontend/src/docs/deploy/deploy-github-clone.png)

-_If you use an online dev IDE integrated in GitHub as gitpod or codeanywhere, you can click on it and open the IDE to make changes_
+_If you use an online dev IDE integrated into GitHub as gitpod or codeanywhere, you can click on it and open the IDE to make changes_

 4. On your computer, open **Terminal**.
 5. Navigate to the directory of choice (`cd <path-of-dev>`).